Russia-Ukraine: Russia claims Ukraine is preparing for chemical attack on its troops

-Russia-Ukraine: Russia claims Ukraine is preparing for chemical attack on its troops - and accuses US of breaching Chemical Weapons Convention
+Russia-Ukraine: Russia claims Ukraine is preparing to use 'special chemical belt' - and accuses US of breaching Chemical Weapons Convention

 Russia has accused Ukraine of planning combat operations using a "special chemical belt", by detonating tanks of hydrocyanic acid and ammonia as Russian troops advance.